Valediction: Other forms

-"Yours hopefully" is occasionally used in letters of respect or complaint.

 United States military usage

 Current regulations of the United States Department of Defense, the Joint Chiefs of Staff, the U.S. Air Force, the U.S. Army, and the U.S. Navy call for two complimentary closings for letters: "Respectfully yours" and "Sincerely".
 "Respectfully yours" is reserved for the president (and, for the Army only, the president's spouse) and the president-elect.
 "Sincerely" is used in all other cases.
+E-mail sent to other servicemembers uses "Very respectfully" (senior in rank to signer) and "Respectfully" (junior in rank to signer).